papagunit/Email-Marketing-Reference/competitor-analysis.md

 Ideally it would be nice to see what the customers receive.
 If you wish to become a customer, then that's not a problem.
 However, sometimes the product or service just isn't needed or it is way out of your price range.
 Fortunately, there are a handful of services out there that might give you visibility into what emails someone is sending.

+ReturnPath offers some competitor insights, such as the subject lines used.

 [^1]: Some ESPs support blacklists, which can be automatically generated based on filters you implement, such as competitor's domain names.
 This way, the contact is kept in your system, but they won't receive any of your marketing messages and are effectively unsubscribed.
 However, they won't know that.
 To get around a blacklist, just use your personal email address or an anonymous one with a fake moniker.